joone/MSEdgeExplainers/DelayedMessages/explainer.md

 # Problems

 While developers expect messages sent via `postMessage` to web workers or iframes to be processed promptly, these tasks typically receive default priority in the browser's task scheduler(e.g. Chromium).
-As a result, `postMessage` communication can experience noticeable delays due to lower prioritization compared to user-visible tasks, often compounded by synchronous JavaScript blocking the target thread, a flood of messages overwhelming the message queue, or significant time spent processing the data being transferred, making the root cause challenging to pinpoint.
+As a result, `postMessage` communication can experience noticeable delays due to lower prioritization compared to user-visible tasks, often compounded by synchronous JavaScript blocking the target thread, a flood of messages overwhelming the task queue, or significant time spent processing the data being transferred, making the root cause challenging to pinpoint.

 These problems can be broadly categorized into three areas:

 1.  **Thread being occupied:** The receiving thread is busy executing long-running tasks.
-2.  **Message queue becoming congested:** Too many messages are enqueued faster than they can be processed.
+2.  **Task queue becoming congested:** Too many messages are enqueued faster than they can be processed.
 3.  **Serialization/deserialization processes taking significant time:** The data being sent is large or complex, leading to overhead.

 The following sections will analyze each area with examples.
 All examples involve web workers, but similar situations can also occur between the main window and iframes, or between different windows.

 ## Case 1: Thread Occupation

-The following example code demonstrates how a long-running task on a worker thread can block subsequent messages in its message queue.
+The following example code demonstrates how a long-running task on a worker thread can block subsequent messages in its task queue.

 [Link to live demo](https://joone.github.io/web/explainers/delayed_messages/long_task/)